tivrama/DataStructures/README.md

 - [Tree](https://github.com/tivrama/DataStructures/wiki/Tree)

 ## Latest Update
-Graph helper functions now can take a second parameter which limits the depth of the query/request [(see the wiki)](https://github.com/tivrama/DataStructures/wiki).
+All Graph helper functions can now take an optional parameter which limits the depth of the query/request [(see the wiki)](https://github.com/tivrama/DataStructures/wiki/Graph-(directed)).

 ## Test
 ```run mocha```